 Prior to withdrawing or making any enrollment changes, students should contact the Office of Financial Aid to determine if the change will result in a return of funds and to understand the financial options to get back on track for future terms.

 A doctoral degree student begins a quarter term on Dec.
 6 that is scheduled to end on Feb.
 27. On Jan.
-16 (42 days into the term), she drops her classes.
+16 (42 days into the term), she stops participating and withdraws from her classes.